 Channel 4 Change aims to raise funds and distribute these to create awareness of mental health, mental illness and wellbeing.
 Funds are also allocated to help the community identify local resources; in particular, resources that target local youth initiatives.

 Channel 4 Change has partnered with the Deniliquin Mental Health Awareness Group (the registered charity receiving the funds raised) to support community initiatives.

 The Channel 4 Change initiative has funded:

 More events are currently being planned to continue to raise awareness of youth mental health.

 Community members have the opportunity to apply for Channel 4 Change funding for projects, through the Deniliquin Mental Health Awareness Group, that address youth mental health.

 Brenda Norman is a PDHPE teacher at Deniliquin High School and a passionate advocate of maintaining all forms of health.
 She is the founder of Channel 4 Change and swam the English Channel in 2018 as a means to promote the importance of mental health, especially for the young people with whom Brenda shares her day at school.

 Brenda is coached by Robert ‘Butch’ Butcher.
 Butch is based in Melbourne and has been coaching for over 25 years.
 Not only has he coached three Australian swimming teams but he also competes and has represented Australia in more than 10 world veteran swimming championships.

-Brenda is currently training 6 days per week, swimming about 35 kilometres in total.
+Brenda swims between 35-65 kilometres each week.
 She lives in Deniliquin, so during winter the only body of water she has access to is the Edward River.
-Each week she completes four sessions in the river and two sessions in the Echuca War Memorial AquatiCentre.
+Each week she completes three sessions in the river and two sessions in the Echuca War Memorial Aquatic Centre.